codingMustache/codingMustache/README.md

 ## Joke of the Day

-My pet mouse 'Elvis' died last night.
-He was caught in a trap..
+Two peanuts were walking down the street.
+One was a salted.

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. Ruby
+ 1. Two Years
- 2. Objective-C
+ 2. Eight Years
- 3. C#
+ 3. Four Years
- 4. C++
+ 4. Year

 <details>
   <summary>Answer</summary>
-  Objective-C
+  Year
 </details>